Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering

-In this section, we demonstrate the utility of the proposed design rule and metasurface for wavefront engineering of the generated harmonics.
-We consider a large finite array of 101 microwires which is geometrically fixed but the modulation phase delay can be changed by addressing and biasing each microwire, independently.
-As such, the metasurface is modulated in both space and time (space-time gradient).
-Figure \ref{fig:Fig5} demonstrates the schematic of such a phased time-modulated array.
+In this section, we demonstrate the utility of the proposed design rule and time-modulated metasurface for wavefront engineering of the generated frequency harmonics.
+For this purpose, we use a synthesis method based on generalized Snell's laws which intuitively allows for arbitrary control of reflected and transmitted waves through local phase shifts at the metasurface.
+It should be mentioned that this synthesize method suffers in terms of power efficiency due to spurious scattering and it has been recently found that the ideal required phase shift differs from the prescription of the generalized Snell's law \cite{estakhri2016wave,asadchy2016perfect,epstein2016synthesis}.
+However, due to the $2\pi$ phase span provided by the proposed design paradigm, it can be used flexibly in more sophisticated synthesis methods to improve the efficiency of functionality.
+In the following, we consider a normally incident plane wave with TE polarization and wavelength of $\lambda_0=300$ $\mu$m and investigate beam steering and focusing of generated frequency harmonics as classical examples of wavefront engineering.
+Due to the conjugate phase shift of the up- and down- modulated harmonics and the difference between the acquired phase shifts by different harmonic orders, several exotic behaviors can arise which are comprehensively studied and discussed.
+For this purpose, we model a large finite array of 101 microwires (with overall length of $\approx 43.77\lambda_0$) which is geometrically fixed but the modulation phase delay can be changed electrically through independent addressing and biasing each microwire to realize the required phase distribution for attaining a certain functionality at higher-order frequency harmonics.
+As such, the metasurface is modulated in both space and time (exhibits a space-time gradient) and allows for realization of spatially varying phase discontinuities at higher-order frequency harmonics.
+Figure \ref{fig:Fig6} depicts the schematic of such a phased time-modulated array.
 The required phase shifts in modulation can be provided by an array of passive or active phase shifters in RF modulation circuit \cite{firouzjaei2010mm}.
-In the following, we consider a normally incident plane wave with TE polarization and wavelength of $\lambda_0=300\mu$m and investigate beam steering and focusing of generated frequency harmonics as classical examples of wavefront engineering.
-Due to the conjugate phase shift of the up- and down- modulated harmonics and the difference between the acquired phase shifts by different harmonic orders, several exotic behaviors can arise which are demonstrated and discussed.